scadu/ansible-desktop/README.md

-# This repository contains an Ansible role for provisioning Ubuntu-based machines and WSL environment
+# Ansible role for provisioning Ubuntu-based machines and WSL environment

 Tested on Ubuntu 18.04.